Last updated on May 24, 2024

 Cleaning solution

 In order to clean antique enamel pocket watch dials, you do not need to buy an expensive commercial dial cleaning solution.
 There is a low-cost cleaning substance available in pharmacies and most supermarkets, which is denture cleaning tablets.
 These come in the form of effervescent tablets that dissolve in water to produce an alkaline peroxide solution.
-There are some fast-acting varieties, but most of the online community seem to be using denture cleaners of the overnight variety, which I assume is a milder version.
+There are some fast-acting varieties, but most of the online community seems to be using denture cleaners of the overnight variety, which I assume is a milder version.
 There is no point in trying to rush a solution in 3 – 5 minutes.
 Why take the risk?
 Be patient and use the milder solution, otherwise ensure that you don’t exceed the timeframe listed on the packet.

 Process